 Your garden for 2013 will be even more beautiful with new varieties of other old time favorites that are very reliable, as well as magnificent.
 There are many choices of New Guinea Impatiens that are completely not affected by Downy Mildew.
-They can be planted in the same areas where you once planted your impatiens.
 And don’t think that you need only flowers to add color to your garden, the development of Coleus varieties has resulted in spectacular foliage that brings your garden to life.
 Another favorite of mine is begonias as they do wonderfully in sun or shade.
 They are very low maintenance and keep blooming until a hard frost — much longer than the regular impatiens.
 If you have lots of sun, the vinca flower has a petal formation that is practically identical to the impatiens, but can withstand much more drought.
 No need for overwatering Vincas.

 Click here to read more on impatiens from Jessica Damiano at Newsday (must subscribe to Newsday to be able to view full online article)